iamfriedbean/beanscan/README.md

 5. Once installed, just run the app (you may need to close and re-open your console terminal to apply environment configuration)
 `$beanscan`

+### Addtional configuration
+The portscan option uses ProjectDiscovery Naabu and NMAP TCP Stealth (SYN) Scan -sS and UDP -sU.
+Both requires sudo (root) privilege to run.
+For un-attended use, we recommend setting up automatic sudo privilege to avoid prompting password all the time it runs.
+Beanscan uses local copy of these binary in ~/.local/bin.

+By default, when you run `nmap -sS` without sudo, you'll get the following:
+`You requested a scan type which requires root privileges.` `QUITTING!`

+To apply automatic permission, use the below:

+`$sudo visudo` Make sure to replace "user"(w/o quotes) with your actual username.

+`user    ALL=(ALL) NOPASSWD: /home/user/.local/bin/nmap`
+`user    ALL=(ALL) NOPASSWD: /home/user/.local/bin/naabu`

+For example:

+`john    ALL=(ALL) NOPASSWD: /home/john/.local/bin/nmap`
+`john    ALL=(ALL) NOPASSWD: /home/john/.local/bin/naabu`

+Save changes.
+Try to do `$sudo nmap -sS` , it should not prompt for password anymore.

 ## Credits

 Would like to thank the Open Source community for non stop research and continuously developing great tools.
 Special thanks to